Bam4d/Roxxy/README.md

 ## Benchmarks

-I would love to benchmark this against phantomJS and any other qtWebKit / pyWebKit server.
+I would love to benchmark this against phantomJS/Splash and any other qtWebKit / pyWebKit server.